tamerajaj/Model-deployment-project/README.md

 The project is composed of 3 parts:

 - Train the model with a `random forest regressor` track it with MLFlow.
-- Deploy the model.
+- Deploy the model as an API.
 - Make a request to the model.

 Bonus tasks if you have the time:

 Bonus: Use the testing methods you saw this week to test your data and your model.

-Bonus: Use `gridsearch` ot `optuna` to find the best hyperparameters for your model.
+Bonus: Use `gridsearch` or `optuna` to find the best hyperparameters for your model.

 ## Dataset